IEDB/HLAQuant/README.md

 ### Author: Austin Crinklaw

 ## What is it?
 HLAQuant is a pipeline that produces fast and accurate allele specific expression for HLA genes.
-This is done by quantifying on the peptide binding groove domain using Salmon with personalized sequences.
+This is done by using sequences specific to a donor's HLA typing to quantify expression.

 ## Requirements:
 - Linux OS
 - NCBI Blast+
-- Salmon -- please ensure Salmon is on your PATH!
+- Salmon -- please ensure Salmon is on your PATH environment variable.
 - Python 3+
   - Python packages: Pandas, BioPython